stephen-webmad/mjpeg-restream/README.md

 Installation:
  - edit index.php, and modify the camera IP address, port, and url to the mjpeg stream.
+ - Modify any of the image settings - ie overlay image and fallback image locations.
+Note - if you don't want an overlay image, use a fully transparent png, or edit the code to remove this functionality yourself.
  - modify the mjpeg boundary text - this varies between different model cameras.
 Studying the raw headers of your mjpeg stream from the camera, or the content of the stream to find frame boundary text.

  Enjoy!

+ Questions?
+Contact us via http://webmad.co.nz